peerkar/multi-instanced-tomcat-liferay-setup/README.md

 ## Why?
 What is this setup good for?
 This setup may be suitable if you are longing for Glassfish or JBoss “like” domain functionality for Tomcat, if you are going to run multiple independent Tomcat instances (like clustered Liferay, Solr etc.) in single server and want to simplify Tomcat administration and maintenance.
 This setup requires only one base installation of Tomcat and you still can run as many separate instances simultaneously as your server can handle.

-In this setup Tomcat base installation is just a matter of unzipping the package.
-Additional common loader libraries and instances are in dedicated directories.
+In this setup Tomcat base installation remains intact and additional common loader libraries and instances are in dedicated directories.
 This makes make upgrading Tomcat's version or testing with different versions as simple as possible.

 Scripts for creating and managing instances in this setup are made for Liferay using MySQL but you can create your instances manually as well or with minor modifications make the scripts generic or suitable for your own scenarios.
 An effort have been made to make the scripts readable and simple for customization purposes.

 ## Requirements / Reference environment

-* Ubuntu Linux 16.04 LTS (should work on versions 12 and 14 too)
+* Ubuntu Linux 16.04 LTS
-* Java 8 full JDK
-* MySQL (If installing Liferay 7 / DXP you have to have version 5.6 or higher)

 ## Usage instructions
 ###Creating environment

 1. Clone the project
-2. Make to your environment necessary modifications in resources/configuration/configuration.sh
+2. Modify configuration if necessary (resources/configuration/configuration.sh)
 3. Run install_environment.sh

-The resulting directory structure (in the target directory (default /opt)) should look like this:
+The resulting directory structure (in the target directory (default /opt/tomcat)) should look like this:

     ├── apache-tomcat-8.5.5 [Uncustomized Tomcat installation]
     ├── bin